-THE BRONTE ENTERPRISE
+THE BRONTE ENTERPRISE BRONTE, COKE COUNTY, TEXAS, FRIDAY, AUGUST 6, 1943.
 Sgt.
-G. O. Hanson Writes Parents -From Australia

-Rev. and Mrs. A. Hanson are in receipt of the following inter-esting letter from their son, Sgt.
+G. O. Hanson Writes Parents -From Australia Rev. and Mrs. A. Hanson are in receipt of the following inter-esting letter from their son, Sgt.
 G. O. Hanson, in Australia.

-SGT, G. O. HANSON
+SGT G. O. HANSON

 Sgt Hanson was born at Brady, February 2, 1922, and is one of eight children born to Rev. and Mrs. Hanson.
 He enlisted as a mechanic in the air corps June 4, 1941 and is a graduate in that department.
-He also took a jourse in chemical war-tore which means learning how. tare which means learning how to combat with poisonous gas and how to prevent poisonous gas from inflicting its deadly effects.
+He also took a ourse in chemical warfare which means learning how to combat with poisonous gas and how to prevent poisonous gas from inflicting its deadly effects.

 The letter follows: